ryanq47/WhisperNet/Documentation/ObsidianDocs/Left off & todo.md

 ## Server

 - [ ] Make sure the server is receiving everything correctly
 	- Note, I created some debug statements that print directly from json data on line 209 of server.py
 	- [ ] Server needs some work & Documentation before continuing on the C# comms side
 		- [x] Renaming Files
-		- [ ] Fixing now broken items due to rename
+		- [x] Fixing now broken items due to rename
-		- [ ] Clean up, better var/function naming, and notes
+		- [x] Clean up, better var/function naming, and notes
+		- [x] Find what you can remove from the main server.py & put in it's own file
+		- [ ] Test functionality between server & client, to make sure the variable naming & new structure does not error out anywhere.
+			-  There are a couple so far
+			- [ ] Document new server.py function structure
+		- [ ] SSL Key generate argument

 ## CSharp